3 min read

 Our terror of death is endless.

-Visit any public park, and you will find not a single hint of death or decay.
+Visit any public park, and you'll find no hint of death or decay.

 Where are the fallen trees?